Skip Top Navigation Bar

 Read More

-By Nicolai Parlog on January 8, 2026
+By Nicolai Parlog on February 23, 2026

 In 2026, Java keeps evolving: Project Valhalla is gunning for merging its value types preview in the second half of this year; Babylon wants to incubate code reflection; Loom will probably finalize the structured concurrency API; Leyden plans to ship AOT code compilation; and Amber hopes to present JEPs on constant patterns and pattern assignments.
 And those are just the most progressed features - more are in the pipeline and discussed in this episode of the Inside Java Newscast.